 Looking China is a cultural experience programme sponsored by Huilin Foundation that has been successfully run since 2011 and is receiving increasingly extensive influence both in China and abroad.

-Documentaries produced by last year's University of Manchester participants can be watched here:
+Documentaries produced by University of Manchester participants can be watched here:

 Visit the Looking China website.

-Successful candidates will agree to let CI use the short film for non-commercial use such as for the promotion of future programmes and sharing the cultural experience with other organisations.
+Successful candidates will agree to let the Confucius Institute use the short film for non-commercial use such as for the promotion of future programmes and sharing the cultural experience with other organisations.